Ranking the healthiest cut of steak for building muscle and managing weight

 The nutrient profile of lean beef

 When you strip away the excess fat, beef remains one of the most nutrient-dense foods available.
 It is a primary source of heme iron, a form of iron that is more easily absorbed by the body than plant-based non-heme iron.
 Iron is critical for the formation of hemoglobin, which transports oxygen to working muscles during exercise.
 Furthermore, beef provides significant amounts of Vitamin B12 and Zinc.
-Zinc is particularly vital for men, as it plays a central role in maintaining optimal serum testosterone levels and supporting immune function.[2]
+Zinc plays a role in normal testosterone production and immune function, and a study in Nutrition reported an association between zinc status and serum testosterone levels in healthy adults.[2]

 Ranking the leanest cuts

 To determine what is the leanest cut of beef, we look at the total fat and saturated fat content per 8-ounce serving.
-The following cuts are ranked from leanest to fattiest, though even the “fattiest” on this specific list is considered lean compared to a standard ribeye.
+The following cuts are ranked from leanest to fattiest, though even the “fattiest” on this specific list is typically lean compared to a standard ribeye.
+Nutrient values are approximate and can vary by trim, cooking method, and how much visible fat is removed.[5]

 1. Eye of Round Steak

-This is clinically the leanest option available.
+This is among the leanest commonly available options.
 Taken from the hind leg of the cow, the Eye of Round is a working muscle, which means it is dense and low in fat.
-An 8-ounce portion contains approximately 363 calories and only 3.9 grams of saturated fat, while delivering nearly 67 grams of protein.
+An 8-ounce portion contains approximately 363 calories and about 3.9 grams of saturated fat, while delivering nearly 67 grams of protein.[5]
 Because it lacks fat, it can be tough if overcooked, making it ideal for slow cooking or thin slicing.

 2. Top Round Steak